mooss/godefarig/README.md

 ## Current state

+This project is no longer actively developed, its successor resides at https://github.com/mooss/yliss.

-It is currently able to create elevation and coloration on the cpu side.
+It is able to create elevation and coloration on the cpu side.

-It uses an octahedral base, each triangular face being divised into four smaller triangles at each iteration.
+It uses an octahedral base, every triangular face being divided into four smaller triangles at each iteration.

-## Short term goals

-- [ ] complete the documentation
-- [x] implement phong lightning
-- [ ] find a parallelisable height generation scheme

-## Long term goals

-- [ ] perform calculations on the GPU
-- [ ] add a subduction/erosion mecanism to generate the elevation

 ## OS